andrewjahn/AndysBrainBook/docs/fMRI_Short_Course/fMRI_06_Scripting.rst

 An alternative is to **script** your analysis.
 Just as an actor has a script which tells him what to say and where to stand and where to move, so can you write a script that tells your computer how to analyze your datasets.
 This has the double benefit of automating your analyses and being able to analyze datasets of any size - the code for analyzing two subjects or two hundred is virtually identical.

-First we will create a template that contains the code needed to analyze a single run, and then we will use a for-loop to automate the analysis for all of the runs.
+First we will create a template that contains the code needed to analyze a single run, and then we will use a :ref:`for-loop  <Unix_05_ForLoops>` to automate the analysis for all of the runs.
 The idea is simple; and although the code can be difficult to understand at first, once you become more comfortable with it you will see how you can apply it to any dataset.

 .. note::